-Understanding Price vs Value.
+Understanding Price vs Value

-Ultimately, the price is the amount of money a buyer hands-over to enable them to take away the product.
+Ultimately, the price is the amount of money a buyer pays to enable them to take away the product.
 However, the level of satisfaction associated with the amount paid is its perceived value, not its price.

-That said, it remains a stock phrase in marketing circles because humans are easily tricked.
-Why, for example, do we believe (and subsequently buy) that the latest washing powder will wash our whites, whiter than white, when that’s precisely what they said the previous version would do, and the one before that.
-How much whiter can they get?
+That said, it remains a stock phrase in marketing circles because humans are easy to trick.
+Why do we believe (and subsequently buy) the latest washing powder will wash our whites, whiter than white when that’s precisely what we believed the previous version would do?
+And the one before that.
+How much whiter can our clothes get?

 Example: buying a second-hand car.